-This is a professional job, so it’s best to call in the experts like us, but should you wish to do it yourself, you might like to.
+This is a professional job, so it’s best to call in the experts, but should you wish to do it yourself, you might like to.
 The cost for this project will vary accordingly and also on the project’s complexity and area to be put under stained concrete.

 Prices of concrete floor stain begin at about $4 per square foot, which includes the minimal amount of preparation, a coat of stain and sealer each.
 However, prices may go up to about $15 per square foot and would include several colors, fine design engravings, thin overlays, and sandblasting.
 Prices depend on the complexity of the job, the materials needed and labor to complete the job to professional standards.